lever/postings-api/README.md

 | ----------- | ----------------------------- |
 | id          | Unique job posting ID
 | text        | Job posting name
-| categories  | Object with location, commitment and team
+| categories  | Object with location, commitment, team, and department
 | description | Job description (as styled HTML).
 | descriptionPlain | Job description (as plaintext).
 | lists       | Extra lists (such as requirements, benefits, etc.) from the job posting.
 This is a list of `{text:NAME, content:"unstyled HTML of list elements"}`